rss21www/rss2021/_information/authorinfo.md

 guidelines posted below under "Paper Format."
 In particular, if more than 8 pages are used for a paper, the 9th page and any subsequent pages can contain ONLY references.
-There is no provision for supplementary materials in the proceedings, so please provide links to any additional content.
+There is no provision for supplementary materials in the proceedings.
+Therefore, please embed links in your pdf to stable URLs for any additional content.
 Your proceedings submission should, of course, include your names, affiliations, and acknowledgements as we are past the double-blind review phase.
 In terms of content, please incorporate your reviewer and meta-reviewer comments.